dsolonenko/screenscraper-api-dart/README.md

-Dart wrapper for ScreenScraper API V2.
+ROM scraper that uses ScreenScraper API V2.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+- Calculates required hashes for the ROM file

-## Getting started
+- Calls ScreenScraper API V2 to get the matching game information

-TODO: List prerequisites and provide or point to information on how to start using the package.
+- Provides game details based on the language/region priority

 ## Usage